CDCgov/dibbs-ecr-refiner/refiner/README.md

 1. Ensure that both [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker](https://docs.docker.com/get-docker/) are installed.
 2. Clone the repository with `git clone https://github.com/CDCgov/dibbs-ecr-refiner`.
 3. Navigate to the top-level directory of this repository.
-4. Run `docker build -t message-refiner .`.
+4. Run `docker build -t refiner .`.

 ## The API